keithrbennett/keithrbennett.github.io/_posts/2013-01-09-using-oracle-in-jruby-and-rails.md

 MySQL and Postgres are commonly used.
 However, there are times when the Rubyist will not be in a position to choose technologies and must inherit legacy decisions.
 For example, a common issue in the enterprise is the need to integrate with Oracle.
- In this article, I&#8217;ll talk about integrating Oracle and JRuby (1), using both Active Record (Ruby on Rails) and the Sequel gem.
+ In this article, I'll talk about integrating Oracle and JRuby (1), using both Active Record (Ruby on Rails) and the Sequel gem.

 ### JDBC